gammasim/simtools/docs/source/index.rst

 ====================

 Please cite this software if you use it for a publication.
-Plese cite the `Zenodo record <https://doi.org/10.5281/zenodo.6346696>`_, see the `CITATION.cff <https://github.com/gammasim/gammasim-tools/blob/master/CITATION.cff>`_ file.
+Please cite the `Zenodo record <https://doi.org/10.5281/zenodo.6346696>`_, see the `CITATION.cff <https://github.com/gammasim/gammasim-tools/blob/master/CITATION.cff>`_ file.

 Documentation
 =============